amplab/zipg/README.md

-# succinct-graph
+# Succinct Graph
-Compressed graph datastore on top of Succinct.
+Compressed graph store on top of Succinct.

 # Build
 To build the benchmark driver `bin/bench`, do:
 ```
+git submodule update --init
 make clean && SGFLAGS=-DLOG_DEBUG make -j && make bench
 ```

 To build the RPC component (which depends on Thrift), do `make rpc`.
-Note that this target is not yet correctly set up for parallel build.
-To successfully build Thrift for the first time on EC2, some prereqs need to be installed first: run `bash scripts/ec2-prereqs.sh`.
+This target is not yet correctly set up for parallel build.
+The major hassle here is to successfully install the Thrift compiler for the first time: on EC2, some prereqs need to be installed first: run `sudo bash scripts/ec2-prereqs.sh`; if errors occur, try to fix them manually (e.g. don't run the `autoreconf --force --install` command in Succinct's `build-thrift` target).

 # Quickstart: API
 TODO: docs